jsuomi/cardmarket-utility/README.md

 # Cardmarket Utility

+**Important!
+This extension is in no way, shape or form affiliated with Sammelkartenmarkt GmbH & Co (a.k.a.
+Cardmarket).**

 Chrome extension (manifest v3) for adding a "Copy Deck List" button to your Wants page.
+Tested in Chrome Version 119.0.6045.199 (Official Build) (x86_64).

 ## How to use